No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

 Revenue-based financing (RBF) is a form of alternative financing that provides capital to businesses in exchange for a percentage of their future revenue.
-It is a financing model designed to support growth-oriented companies, particularly tech startups, by offering them flexible funding options without the need for traditional collateral or fixed repayment schedules but based on their revenue.
+It is a financing model designed to support growth-oriented companies, particularly tech startups with recurring revenue(like SaaS, and subscription services), by offering them flexible funding options without the need for traditional collateral or fixed repayment schedules but based on their revenue.

 Share on: